 This slow-moving, 30-minute ride provides 360-degree views of the Las Vegas Valley and the Strip.
 At 550 feet, the High Roller is the world’s tallest observation wheel.

-TIP: Purchase a day admission ticket and get in line near the end of the day for a beautiful view the of The Strip at sunset.
+TIP: Purchase a day admission ticket and get in line near the end of the day for a beautiful view of The Strip at sunset.

 10. Ride the Big Apple Coaster at New York-New York Hotel & Casino